-Site infrastructure Construction Operation TMF 2 Maximum hydraulic conductivity at the base of the TMF will be at or better than 1.45 x 10 -6 Cut off trench will be constructed through the surficial deposits on the upstream side of the starter embankments and extended around the full TMF perimeter Constructed to manage a design capacity of 3 Mtpa Construction of central decant system comprising decant access causeway, decant comprising of 2.8m wide concrete base footing and 8 slot 1800 dia x 89 wall x 1220 high rings 10 piezometers will be installed in the starter embankments of the cells: Four vibrating wire piezometers in TMF2 Stage 1A embankment and 6 Standpipe piezometers installed in TMF 2 Stage 1B embankment.
-The following monitoring bores will be used to monitor seepage: TMF Operating Manual developed and implemented to provide direction on the appropriate operation of the TMF Operated to managed to design capacity of 3 Mtpa Decant water returned to the Process water dam for reuse during ore Processing.
-Operational pipeline pressure transmitters at both ends of the pipeline with alarms to indicate variation in flow pressure Flows will be monitored by flow meters positioned at the start and end of the tailings delivery line, with readouts displayed on the Control System In the event flow meter readings indicate pipeline failure, the affected pipeline will be shut down Twice daily inspections of TMF inflow and decant pipelines during operation A network of 10 monitoring bores installed at the Premises to provide background data, and, allow the assessment of groundwater during operations.
+Site infrastructure Construction Operation TMF 2 Maximum hydraulic conductivity at the base of the TMF will be at or better than 1.45 x 10 -6 Cut off trench will be constructed through the surficial deposits on the upstream side of the starter embankments and extended around the full TMF perimeter Constructed to manage a design capacity of 3 Mtpa Construction of central decant system comprising decant access causeway, decant comprising of 2.8m wide concrete base footing and 8 slot 1800 dia x 89 wall x 1220 TMF Operating Manual developed and implemented to provide direction on the appropriate operation of the TMF Operated to managed to design capacity of 3 Mtpa Decant water returned to the Process water dam for reuse during ore Processing.
+Operational pipeline pressure transmitters at both ends of the pipeline with alarms to indicate variation in flow pressure Flows will be monitored by flow meters positioned at the start and end of the tailings delivery line, with readouts displayed on the Control System In the event flow meter readings indicate pipeline failure, the affected pipeline will be shut down

+Site infrastructure Construction Operation high rings 10 piezometers will be installed in the starter embankments of the cells: Four vibrating wire piezometers in TMF2 Stage 1A embankment and 6 Standpipe piezometers installed in TMF 2 Stage 1B embankment.
+The following monitoring bores will be used to monitor seepage: o TMFMB01 o PMB002 o PMB001 o TMFMB02 (See Appendix 2 for further details on monitoring bores) Twice daily inspections of TMF inflow and decant pipelines during operation A network of 10 monitoring bores installed at the Premises to provide background data, and, allow the assessment of groundwater during operations.
 Six groundwater TMF monitoring bores installed around the perimeter of the TMF will monitor water quality.
-If there is a rise in groundwater level in any monitoring bore to 5 mbgl, the Works Approval
+If there is a rise in groundwater level in any monitoring bore to 5 mbgl, the Works Approval Holder commits to installing recovery bores (or trenches) to collect seepage and return the seepage water to the TMF decant pond.

-Site infrastructure Construction Operation

-o TMFMB01 Holder commits to installing recovery bores (or

-o PMB002 trenches) to collect seepage and return the seepage water to the TMF decant pond.

-o PMB001

-o PWB004

-o TMFMB02

-(See Appendix 2 for further details on monitoring bores)

-The Delegated Officer has reviewed the information regarding the operation of the TMF and has found:
+The Delegated Officer has reviewed the information regarding the operation of TMF2 and has found:

-- 1. Structural integrity of the TMF is regulated by DMIRS under the Mining Act 1978 - 2.
-Insufficient testing information has been provided to confirm that tailings are benign and decant water quality comparable to groundwater quality - 3.
-The design of the TMF incorporates measures to reduce the volume of water retained within the cell and to reduce seepage, however seepage and groundwater mounding beneath TMF 2 is still anticipated - 4.
-The TMF Operating Manual was not provided with the Application - 5.
-A freeboard of 500mm will be maintained in the TMF - 6.
-Six monitoring bores will be established to monitor groundwater adjacent to the TMF to enable detection of seepage and groundwater mounding - 7.
-Pipelines will be fitted with pressure transmitters at both ends of the pipeline with alarms to indicate variation in flow pressure - 8.
-The Works Approval Holder will install recovery bores/trenches to collect seepage and return it to the decant pond pending a rise in groundwater to 5mbgl in or around the TMF.
+- 1. Structural integrity of TMF2 is regulated by DMIRS under the Mining Act 1978. - 2.
+Modelling has been provided, which indicates that seepage is unlikely to reach more than 20 metres below the creek bed.
+Contaminated Sites Branch has endorsed this modelling. - 3.
+Groundwater monitoring has shown elevated levels of Gross Alpha in the vicinity of the TMF2, over ANZECC/ARMCANZ, 2000.
+This data has been referred to DMIRS for advice and guidance. - 4.
+The design of TMF2 incorporates measures to reduce the volume of water retained to reduce seepage, however seepage and groundwater mounding beneath TMF2 is still anticipated. - 5.
+Six monitoring bores are established to monitor groundwater adjacent to the TMF2 to enable detection of seepage and groundwater mounding. - 6.
+The Works Approval Holder will install recovery bores/trenches to collect seepage and return it to the decant pond pending a rise in groundwater to 5mbgl in or around the TMF2.

-The short term test in the geochemical testing has indicated tailings leachate levels above the 95% level for freshwater ecosystems (ANZECC/ARMCANZ 2000).
-Furthermore, other tailings leachate results from other Premises in Western Australia with a similar orebody to Pilgangoora reported fluoride, thallium and lithium at levels of environmental concern.
-If seepage from TMF 2 occurs, then the Delegated Officer has determined that the impact on the Pilgangoora Creek and the underlying groundwater may result in offsite impacts on a local scale.
-Therefore, the Delegated Officer considers the consequence of seepage to be major.
+The USEPA LEAF 1313 testing has indicated that leachate from these materials is unlikely to cause significant environmental impacts.
+If seepage from TMF2 occurs, then the Delegated Officer has determined that the impact on the Pilgangoora Creek and the underlying groundwater may result in offsite impacts on a local scale.
+Therefore, the Delegated Officer considers the consequence of seepage to be minor.